Bryan and I were blessed to have many longstanding mutual friends. Some of our dearest and best friendships, though, were made more recently.

 no. 2: Doyle Ryder

 According to legend, Bryan was kicked out of kindergarten his first day.
 "Don't bring him back here," the teacher told his anxious father.
 "There's nothing I can teach him."
 Bryan was sent to the Gifted Program at Doyle Ryder, where he famously cowrote a play about JFK in fifth grade, discovered Nirvana and created a series of ceramics called Hawaiian Grannies.
+Reid chose the big tree at the far end of the play ground as our site.
+It was here, he said, their group made its beeline at every recess: the most secluded possible place to light matches and swear.

 Through grief, I've enjoyed those moments I get to learn something about Bryan: memories I don't have, moments in Bryan's history I wasn't there.
 I like being given things to imagine.